jscarle/Freshdesk.NET/README.md

-# Freshdesk.NET - A simple .NET Freshdesk REST Client
+# Freshdesk.NET - Freshdesk REST Client
-The primary design goal of the Freshdesk.NET client is to abstract Freshdesk's JSON API and present the developer with a simplified and strongly typed implementation.
+The Freshdesk REST Client is designed to abstract Freshdesk's JSON API and present the developer with a simplified and strongly typed implementation.
 Much of the underlying mechanics have therefore purposefully been abstracted behind private modifiers.

 ## Release Notes
 The current release notes can be read in [CHANGELOG.md](https://github.com/jscarle/Freshdesk.NET/blob/master/CHANGELOG.md).